febos/LORA/README.md

 ### motifs

 The data on the long-range motif instances and motifs derived from the LORA modules.
 Motif instances are named using their source LORA module and an ordinal number, e.g. *2z75_1_259*.
-Motifs are named with the number of instances, motif size in residues, motif uniqueness, and the representative instance id, e.g. *118_9_0.99_6th6_56_1963*.

-- **motifs_part1.zip** & **motifs_part2.zip** - the tables listing the residues of all the derived 1,156,112 motif instances.
+- **motifs.zip** - the table listing the residues of all the derived 489,999 motif instances.
-- **clustering_round1** - intermediate results of step 1 of the custom clustering procedure. clst_N.txt files list a thousand intermediate clusters of size N. repr_N folders contain the cluster representatives in mmCIF format.
+- **clusters** - intermediate clusters of the motif instances from 2 to 20 residues in size.
+All cluster members are present in PDB format.
+Cluster centers are present in PDB and mmCIF formats.
-- **clustering_round2** - the derived 2,733 long-range RNA tertiary motifs.
+- **library** - the derived 45 long-range RNA tertiary motifs.
 All the motifs are present in both mmCIF and PDB formats.
-- **top_frequent** - archives with the data on the top 424 motifs having at least 100 instances.
-Each archive contains all the instances belonging to the given motif (mmCIF + PDB) along with a tsv table listing RMSD and the nucleotide matchings between the instances.
+- **matches** - the derived 3880 long-range RNA tertiary motif matches in the LORA modules.
+All the motif matches are present in both mmCIF and PDB formats.